SebastianJ/configuration-helper/README.md

   memcached:
     host: "localhost"
     port: "11211"
-    pool_size: "55" # Needs to be set higher than the pool size for Sidekiq
+    pool_size: "55" # If Sidekiq is going to be used, this setting needs to be set higher than the concurrency setting in config/sidekiq.yml
     namespace: "app_namespace"
     session_key: "_app_session"

-  sidekiq:
-    pool_size: 50

-    web:
-      username: "admin"
-      password: "admin"
 ```

 ## Development